AlinaKorzik/node/README.md

-# **Test Package**
+# **1-lesson**

-The link for github repository: (https://github.com/AlinaKorzik/node)
+## What is it?

-Package includes momentjs, loadash.
+This package includes momentjs, loadash.
 Prettier uses only for development.

+## Installation

 Use `npm i -P` to add package in dependences or `npm i -D` to add it in devDependencies.

+The link for github repository: (https://github.com/AlinaKorzik/node)